yzy1996/Awesome-Generative-Model/3D-Aware-Generation/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-A collection of resources on 3D-aware generation or learning 3D from 2D, focusing on the thread of the methods utilizing neural implicit representation as a intermediate shape to achieve more strict 3D identity consistency.
+A collection of resources on 3D-aware generation or learning 3D from 2D, focusing on the thread of the methods utilizing neural implicit representation as a intermediate shape to achieve more strict 3D identity consistency (using 3D-aware features to represent a scene, and apply a neural renderer for realistic image synthesis).
 This collection is organized as follows:

 - [Introduction](#Introduction)
 - [Literature](#Literature)